Cerebral Palsy Claims

 After this, a team of independent medical experts, including experienced doctors and midwives, will be called upon to prepare reports on the care provided to the mother and baby, and whether critical mistakes were made during the child's birth.
 Expert opinions are crucial to establish whether the child's brain injury was the result of medical negligence.

-If the expert evidence indicates that poor care administered by medical staff has led to the child's cerebral palsy, the solicitor and barrister will begin making preparations to progress the claim.
+If the expert evidence indicates that poor care provided by medical staff led to the child's cerebral palsy, the solicitor will begin making preparations to progress the claim.

 Occasionally when claiming compensation, a full admission of legal liability may be made after a letter setting out the allegations has been sent to the trust responsible for the care provided.
 This can enable your child to access an interim compensation payment, which can be crucial to ensuring your child has the specialist care they need.